itswindee/itswindee/README.md

 </p>

  - 🍙 current working on: web development bootcamp
- - 🍣 interested in: full stack development, data science, & information technology
+ - 🍣 interested in: full stack development & data science
  - 🍥 currently obsessed with web dev & data science 💙
  - 🍱 i love to learn new things and build amazing stuff ✈️
  - 💬 ask me about anything!